-Money market funds get their name from commercial money markets, which are exchanges where corporate treasurers buy and sell huge amounts of commercial paper to manage their cash flow.
-Can an individual get in on this corner of the financial world?
-If so, is that a good idea?
+Money market accounts get their name from commercial money markets, which are exchanges in which corporate treasurers buy and sell huge amounts of commercial paper to manage their cash flows.

 Commercial paper is designed to trade in high volume, so it is usually denominated in values of $100,000 or greater.
 Because of its short-term nature, holders of commercial paper roll maturing paper over into new issues frequently.

 Yields on commercial paper vary according to the creditworthiness of the issuer.
-As of this writing, high-quality, 90-day commercial paper was yielding just over 2 percent on average, while lower quality paper was yielding 2.60 percent.
-At the same time, bank money market yields were averaging 0.12 percent and three-month CDs were averaging 0.14 percent.
+As of this writing, high-quality, 90-day commercial paper is yielding just over 1.8% on average, while lower quality paper was yielding about 2.7%.
+At the same time, bank money market yields are averaging 0.12% and three-month CDs are averaging 0.15%.